jihyunlee/FacialMoCap/README.md

 let OSC_PORT = 1204
 ```

-5. Configure your target application with the same IP address and port number
+5. Create an OSC server with the same IP address and port number in your target application

 ## iOS App Installation